(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 When oil glands on the dog's face is blocked, pimples and blackheads are formed.
-These pimples and blackheads can develop into acne (medically known as furunculosis) when they get infected.
+These pimples and blackheads can develop into acne when they get infected.

-Acne is seen almost exclusively in large breeds of dog with short hair, such as dobermans, boxers, pugs, rottweillers, great danes, mastiffs, and German short-haired pointers.
+For some reasons, acne is seen almost exclusively in large breeds of dog with short hair, such as dobermans, boxers, pugs, rottweillers, great danes, mastiffs, and German short-haired pointers.